Back to Blogs

 Spring appears a bit earlier in this region than in the Northeast and autumn lasts just a little bit longer.
 Instead of having to wait until April to celebrate the coming of spring, the flowers begin blooming in March, and the weather continues to heat up until about mid-October, when cooler temperatures start.

-Southeastern residents can benefit from the LeafGuard gutter system to handle the regular rainstorms that occur.
+Southeastern residents can benefit from the Leafguard gutter system to handle the regular rainstorms that occur.
 Many rainstorms are due to the humidity and the proximity to the coast.
 Several states, like Florida, the Carolinas, Louisiana and Georgia, rank in the top 10 states for the most rain in the US.
 Our gutters and larger downspouts can handle considerable rainfall and move it away from your home without clogging*.
-LeafGuard’s proprietary hangers are installed two feet apart, directly into the fascia board with fasteners that are designed for the heaviest rainstorms.
+Leafguard’s proprietary hangers are installed two feet apart, directly into the fascia board with fasteners that are designed for the heaviest rainstorms.
 Our seamless one-piece design has no gaps or seams for water to leak through and won’t pull away or sag, guaranteed*.
-Southeastern rains need LeafGuard.
+Southeastern rains need Leafguard.
 Get it.
 And forget it®.

 *Guaranteed not to clog for as long as you own your home, or we will clean your gutters for free.